 NASA is one of the best places to work in the field of aerospace engineering.
 Kids dream of working for NASA and adults do too!
 A small number of them actually get to live out their dreams.
 The major benefit to working at NASA is that you get to work with some of the greatest and most exciting minds of our time and that too in an environment that spawns innovation.
 If you want to understand how to get to Mars or perform the most sophisticated tasks in the difficult environment of space, this is one of the only places you'll get to do it.
 Believe it or not, there are also other benefits to this job!

 Working for NASA means you will be an employee of the federal government.
-This type of employment has several benefits, including a competitive salary, steady and predictable raises and promotions.
+This type of employment has several benefits, including a competitive salary, steady and predictable raises, and promotions.
 NASA cares about families, offering on-site childcare and flexible work schedules.

-NASA wants their employees to keep learning.
+NASA wants its employees to keep learning.
 It is what keeps the institution so innovative.
 They offer tuition reimbursement programs for certain educational endeavors and have a lot of on-site training to teach employees about the latest technologies.
 Employees can also learn a lot simply through the hands-on experience offered by positions there.

 NASA campuses are usually pretty comfortable with a health clinic, cafeteria, travel agency, and fitness center on site.
 This is all besides the usual employee benefits of healthcare coverage, employer matched retirement options, disability protection, and even life insurance.